-Short trips of up to three miles5 can be easily made on foot or bicycle if the right infrastructure is in place, helping to improve public health and air quality whilst also reducing local congestion and carbon emissions.
+Short trips of up to three miles can be easily made on foot or bicycle if the right infrastructure is in place, helping to improve public health and air quality whilst also reducing local congestion and carbon emissions.

-- Cycle and walk the neighbourhood to understand where off-site interventions will be most useful.

-Local residents and councillors can help you understand where investment in improvements to pedestrian and cycle infrastructure might have most impact. - Invite people to cycle within the site and beyond to destinations within at least a three mile radius; with routes through green spaces, quiet streets alongside prioritised and protected routes on busy streets, junctions and roads. - If there is an existing protected cycle network, connect to it.
+- Cycle and walk the neighbourhood to understand where off-site interventions will be most useful6.
+Local residents and councillors can help you understand where investment in improvements to pedestrian and cycle infrastructure might have - destinations within at least a three mile radius; with routes through green spaces, quiet streets alongside prioritised and protected routes on busy streets, - If there is an existing protected cycle network, connect to it.
 Alternatively, begin a new one by building or funding routes to key destinations.

-- Ensure access for all and help make walking feel like an instinctive choice for everyone undertaking short journeys (such as the school run or older generations accessing local facilities and services). - Streets and paths that connect people to places and public transport services in the most direct way, making car-free travel more attractive, safe and convenient. - Make sure that all streets and routes pass in front of people's homes rather than to the back of them - creating a well overlooked public realm. - Exploit existing (or planned) public transport hubs, such as train stations and bus interchanges, to build at higher densities and channel a higher percentage of journeys to public transport.
+- Ensure access for all and help make walking feel like an instinctive choice for everyone undertaking short journeys (such as the school run or older generations accessing local facilities and services). - Streets and paths that connect people to places and public transport services in the most direct way, making car-free travel more attractive, safe and convenient. - Make sure that all streets and routes pass in front of people's homes rather than to the back of them creating a well overlooked public realm. - Exploit existing (or planned) public transport hubs, such as train stations and bus interchanges, to build at higher densities and channel a higher percentage of journeys to public transport.